-Being a wealth manager allows me to help with all aspects of your finances instead of just managing your investments, doing your taxes, selling you insurance, or writing your estate plan.
+Being a wealth manager allows me to help with all aspects of your finances instead of just managing your investments, doing your taxes, handling your insurance, or writing your estate plan.

-I started The Boston Advisor to share articles and insight with a few themes:
+I started The Boston Advisor to share articles and insight with three themes:

 - Building wealth is about good financial decision-making.
 You don’t have to beat the investment pros to get rich.
-Here’s a Wealth Management Checklist to review the decisions you’ve made.
+Here’s a Wealth Management Checklist to get you started.

 - You can build wealth through investing in stocks and avoiding the traps that keep us from earning our fair share of market returns.
-Learn more about the most common traps in Investment Mistakes to Avoid.
+Learn more in Investment Mistakes to Avoid.

-When I’m not working, I love golfing (especially in Hilton Head), reading, spending time with my family, and rooting for my Boston sports teams – love those Celtics.
+When I’m not working, I love golfing (especially in Hilton Head), reading, spending time with my family, and rooting for my Boston sports teams – let’s go C’s.

-I’ve been featured or quoted in different news outlets, including The Ringer, Yahoo Finance, and US News & World Report.
+I’ve been featured or quoted in different news outlets, including Barron’s, Forbes, The Ringer, Yahoo Finance, and US News & World Report.
 Full list here.